Australia Visitor Visas

 • Bank Statements: 6 months’ financial statements showing sufficient funds for your stay.

-• Employment Proof: Job letter, leave approval, business registration certificate (for self-employed), or student ID for students.
+• Employment Proof: Job letter, leave approval, business registration certificate, or student ID.

-• Family or Sponsor Documents: If visiting family, include invitation letter, sponsor passport/visa, and sponsor bank statements.
+• Family/Sponsor Documents: Invitation letter, sponsor passport/visa, and sponsor bank statements.

 • Travel Itinerary: Flight reservation, hotel booking, or accommodation details.

-• Proof of Ties to Home Country: Property documents, family ties, job stability, study enrollment (for students).
+• Proof of Ties: Property documents, family ties, job stability, study enrollment.

 • Health Insurance: Travel or visitor health insurance covering your stay.